SelmanB/TSP-SimAn/README.md

 # TSP-SimAn

 ## Building
-there is a makefile in `/src` directory that includes build information using `g++` compiler.
+There is a makefile in `/src` directory that includes build information using `g++` compiler.
 On a Unix compatible system, one can use the command to build the project:

 `make`